 11. Use an Omnichannel Approach

 When it comes to marketing, you need to play it smart to maximize your budget and efforts.
-You interact with your potential customer across multiple devices and mediums.
+You interact with your potential customers across multiple devices and mediums.
 An omnichannel approach takes this into account so that you can create a seamless experience across all marketing channels.
 From local search to YouTube ads and Instagram posts, you need to be where your customers interact with you, both online and offline.

-12. Personalization is Key to Marketing Success
+12. Personalization is Key

 Different people have different needs.
 A gym has multiple member personas.
-The person looking to bulk up and get stronger may have different needs than the new mother looking to get back to fitness after having a baby.
+The person looking to bulk up and get stronger may have different needs than the new mother looking to get back into fitness.
 More brands are moving away from generic marketing and making the most out of their marketing investment with personalization.

 13. Leverage User-Generated Content

 Firstly, it allows you to expand your reach and engagement.
 Secondly, you don’t have to create the content yourself.
 Finally, the content adds value and can be very influential in the customer buying journey.

 In the current times of uncertainty, more gyms are reassessing their marketing strategies to make sure their gym is still engaging and attracting potential members.
 When it comes to fitness marketing, it can be difficult for your gym to stand out in such a crowded marketplace.
-By understanding exactly what the consumer needs and adapting quickly to provide the right services with a seamless user experience, you can implement an effective marketing strategy for 2021.
+By understanding exactly what the consumer needs and adapting quickly to provide the right services with a seamless user experience, you can implement an effective marketing strategy for years to come.